UMD: A Globally Connected University

 UMD-Summer: Cuba: Law, Public Health, and the Cuban Family (FMSC)

 Our travel to Havana allows students a unique opportunity to travel to isolated Cuba and study the socialized systems that govern the Cuban family.
 Through personal engagement with Cuban leaders and professionals and locals, students will gain first-hand knowledge of the impact on Cuban families of socialized family law, and healthcare and the impacts of economic isolation during the US trade embargo and examine Cuba’s promises of equality on family systems.
-Students will participate in panel discussions and guest lectures with leading Cuban government officials and ministers, medical and legal professionals and work collaboratively on a research project with the local public health and medical students where they will conduct cross cultural interviews.
+Students will participate in panel discussions and guest lectures with leading Cuban government officials and ministers, medical and legal professionals.
 In our journey to Cuba students will learn valuable comparative and analytical skills as we immerse ourselves in many of these personal exchanges (the itinerary will be finalized before departure):

-- Our comparative socialized public health care study will include: a meeting with the a group of University of Havana Medical School professors for a hospital tour and discussion; a meeting with some Cuban public health and medical students from Havana Medical School for peer exchanges and the opportunity for cross cultural interviews; and a panel presentation by members of Cuba's Ministry of Public Health.
+- Our comparative socialized public health care study may include: a meeting with the a group of University of Havana Medical School professors for a hospital tour and discussion; a meeting with a community doctor and tour of public health clinic; meetings with practicing doctors and public health members.

 - Our dialogue on equality, includes experiential learning such as a visit to a community-based Guidance Center for Women and the Family to examine the role of woman in Cuban society; talks with specialists at the National Center for Sex Education and Research to talk about women's issues and empowerment; and a tour Casa de Africa, a museum to learn about Afro-Cuban culture and examine some of the last vestiges of Cuba's heavily practiced slave trade in the Santeria religion.

-- Our study of the underlying Cuban Revolution, which serves as the foundation of Cuba's legal and health system and socioeconomic conditions, will relive history at the Museo de la Revolución, meeting with members of the North America Division of the Cuban Institute for Friendship with the People (ICAP) who promote Cuba's solidarity; and tour the remnants of Cuba's pre-revolutionary industrial days when we visit the ruins of a colonial coffee plantation outside of Havana and examine the impacts of post-revolutionary shortages and rationing.
+- Our study of the underlying Cuban Revolution, which serves as the foundation of Cuba's legal and health system and socioeconomic conditions.
+We will relive history at the Museo de la Revolución and examine the impacts of post-revolutionary shortages and rationing at a local bodega.

-- Our cultural immersion to explore Cuba's spirit includes: a trip outside of Havana to Las Terrazas, a sustainable community in the mountains of Sierra del Rosario, a UNESCO-designated Biosphere Reserve; a tour of Finca Vigía, American author Ernest Hemingway's home; a view of El Morro Castle built in the 1500s to guard the entrance to Havana; and a visit to La Fábrica de Arte Cubano for a guided tour and evening performance.
+- Our cultural immersion to explore Cuba's spirit includes day trips to Cuba’s pristine tropical waters and a tour of Finca Vigía, American author Ernest Hemingway's home; a view of El Morro Castle built in the 1500s to guard the entrance to Havana; and a visit to La Fábrica de Arte Cubano for a guided tour and evening performance.
 All the while, students will interact with the Cuban people in daily interactions and sightseeing, including the opportunity to absorb Cuban spirited jazz clubs or a ride in one of Cuba’s classic 1950’s car.
-An optional excursion includes an afternoon of snorkeling in Cuba’s pristine tropical waters or other opportunity to explore Cuba’s fabulous island.

-This 4 credit FMSC class starts with pre-travel ( May 22, 2017 - May 30) on-line/blackboard learning through videos, voice-over PowerPoint lectures, readings and videos and the pre-departure orientation developing a strong foundation for the comparative component of the Cuba travel.
-We depart Wednesday, May 31 for Cuba and tour Cuba until Thursday June 8th.
-During the post-travel on-line learning continues with Cuba's diaspora and the US counter revolution.
+This 4 credit FMSC class starts with pre-travel on-line/blackboard learning through videos, voice-over PowerPoint lectures, readings and videos and the pre-departure orientation developing a strong foundation for the comparative component of the Cuba travel.
+During the post-travel, on-line learning continues with Cuba's diaspora and the US counter revolution.
 Students will watch our exclusive video--our Assistant Program Director's exclusive oral history interview with one of the last children removed from Cuba to the U.S. after the revolution under Operation Pedro Pan.
-Students will wrap up the course with a final project reflection papers based on their travel journals by Thursday June 15.
+Students will wrap up the course with a final project reflection papers based on their travel journals.

 Join us a part of history as Cuba reopens to the U.S. after years of isolation.
 This is a rare professional opportunity and adventure for students that facilitate cross-disciplinary interaction and collaboration in comparative law, health care, equality and poverty between Cuba and the U.S. This unique adventure will benefit students of all levels both within their discipline and in a cross-disciplinary level.
 Undergraduates, freshman to seniors, interested in health care, medicine, public health, law, family, poverty, impacts of war, history, politics and political science, international studies, Latin American studies and Spanish will benefit from this class as we examine the myriad of cross disciplinary issues.
 Similarly, graduate students in the legal, medical and public health fields, international studies, history, and politics will have an opportunity to apply their advanced knowledge and skills in a Communist/Socialist country which few in our generation have been allowed to enter.
 Students will build on their foundations of American systems to compare Cuba's communist/socialist systems in these fields and examine the impacts of 50 years of the U.S.